241209-NET/Team4.FRONTEND/README.md

   - 3rd (stretch goal), to add filters
   - Color palette

-- Checkout Page
+- Checkout Page (Alex)
   - 1 panel, listing all items in shopping cart, with total, submit/complete button
   - Will open another panel at the bottom, to fill in the address details, which needs validation VIA external API
   - color palette

 ## Backend DB

-    - Lading tables with data.
+    - Loading tables with data. get 10 items in each category
+    - Vamsi (Books, Electronics)
+    - Alex (Kitchen ware, toiletries)
+    - Ethan (Clothing, Furniture)
+    - Jude (Groceries, Pharmacy)
+    - For images, lets store them on frontend (in images folder) with same name as item name.png

+## ASP.net

+    - Models
+    - Controller
+    - Service
+    - repository
+    - data
+    - Test cases